jkeefe/workshops/module-build-a-chatbot/README.md

 ```

 Another nice trick is to add multiple `-` lines.
 Dexter will randomly pick from among them to reply.

+## Publish your bot

+To get this ready to share (and wire up to Facebook), click the green "Publish Topic" button.

 ## Wire up to Facebook